jermspeaks/astro-content-template/README.md

 /
 ├── public/
 ├── src/
+│   ├── components/
+│   ├── content/
+│   ├── images/
+│   ├── layouts/
+│   ├── lib/
+│   │   └── utils.ts
 │   └── pages/
 │       └── index.astro
 └── package.json
 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.
+Astro also collects content from `src/content` directory, configured by `config.ts`.
+To add a new content collection, go inside of there.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+This is currently backed by `shadcn-ui`, which is React-based, but can easily be swapped out by `shadcn-vue`, `shadcn-svelte`, or any other shadcn variant for other frameworks.
+Please change `components.json` accordingly if you are switching.
+Also, `src/lib/utils.ts` is for merging tailwind classes, if necessary (which in these projects won't matter).

+We have `src/layouts` which covers the BaseHead and any page layouts.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, other than images, can be placed in the `public/` directory.
+Images use `astro:assets` which automatically encodes images to web compliant formats, like `.webp`.

 ## 🧞 Commands